 Open and collaborative spaces.
 People are working in teams now more than ever, and very rarely are they sitting at their desks all forty hours of the week.
 Writable surfaces are creative, fun, and collaborative.
 You are seeing less walls and more marker boards and glass.
 Fun, comfortable, lounge areas.
 Employees now are bringing their clients back to the office.
 Show them how a lounge space can be a productive meeting space.

 Me and We Workspaces, meaning workstations now are hubs for employees to interact and be more productive as opposed to individual work.
 Development of Third Space (lounge areas, coffee bars, alternative work areas for use during the day).
 The addition of the comforts of home to workstations.

 Some of the top trends in commercial workspaces are Community work areas, the end of permanent workstations, eco-friendly spaces, the return of post modern furniture designs, and an increase in the introduction of color to the workspace.

 Collaboration & Teams are preferred over individual performance.
-Individual areas dedicated to have one on one private conversations, take a couple minutes to decompress & relax without distractions, a space for high focus tasks hidden from the open office, etc. Staying up-to-date with technology capabilities integrated in furniture.
+Individual areas dedicated to have one-on-one private conversations, take a couple minutes to decompress & relax without distractions, a space for high focus tasks hidden from the open office, etc. Staying up-to-date with technology capabilities integrated in furniture.
 Reduction in the amount of dedicated workstations.
-Individual workstations have been replaced by temporary touch-down workstations or lounge area’s with electrical access.
+Individual workstations have been replaced by temporary touchdown workstations or lounge areas with electrical access.
 Lighting features integrated into furniture and/or within the design of the room.

 The best ideas are developed when people are able to brainstorm with their team members in a creative and comfortable space.
 A major trend I am seeing is large lounge areas with all different types of creative seating.
-Bean bags, swings, and adult jungle gyms are a few of the out of the box lounge areas that I have seen recently.
+Bean bags, swings, and adult jungle gyms are a few of the out-of-the-box lounge areas that I have seen recently.